 keep your house lit on diwali night. as goddess lakshmi likes the house which are well lit. as she can find the path easily in lighted house. some people also keep the doors open (till they are awake in night) for lakshmi ma to come. do not drink alcohol in your bedroom. be satvic and maintain cleanliness.

-we hope this diwali bring prosperity and wealth to your home. wishing happy diwali to all the readers.
+we hope this diwali brings prosperity and wealth to your home. wishing a happy diwali to all the readers.

 3. 51 hindu festivals & fairs ebook by vyanst